neurosity/neurosity-sdk-js/docs/api/brainwaves.md

 }
 ```

-Please note this data is pre-filtered using the same filters describe under the `raw` data parameter: notch and band pass.
+Please note this data is pre-filtered using the same filters described under the `raw` data parameter: notch and bandpass.
+Therefore PSD values below 2 Hz and above 45 Hz will be attenuated.

 ### Power By Band